KIT-CMS/Excalibur/README.md

 Excalibur
 =========

-Analysis repository for Z + jet studies.
+Analysis repository for Z + jet studies and jet energy calibration.
 It is based on [Artus](https://github.com/artus-analysis/Artus "Artus Analysis") which in turn is (largely) based on [Kappa](https://github.com/KappaAnalysis "Kappa and KappaTools").
 The predecessor of this framework was also named excalibur and can be found [here](https://ekptrac.physik.uni-karlsruhe.de/trac/excalibur "excalibur")  (protected).